 Our Personal Journey

 There was a period in my life where I didn’t live with the mindset of fully being grateful in all that we had.
 Like many, I fell into comparing what I had or been through with others.
 I think as parents if we are not careful we can begin to compare our children to that of friends or even strangers on social media.
-I learned through the development with my growing relationship with God that everything we go through serves a purpose.
+I learned since growing in my walk in with Christ that everything we go through serves a purpose.
 Our trials and struggles actually teach us to be more appreciative when we overcome those difficult seasons.
 Many may have seen us looking from the outside in a cute family picture in admiration never knowing the story of overcoming behind the smiles.

 Beyond The Material